pip12345/Compression/PROSE.md

 ## 4. LZW algorithm
 ### 4.1 Introduction
+- No extra included data necessary to decompress, codebook can be reconstructed on the fly from the compressed message
 ### 4.2 Theory behind the algorithm
 ### 4.3 Implementation in the program
 #### Program overview